.

 Flax seeds help this dough retain moisture and adds bulk to the dough without weighing it down and preventing rising (something too much oat fiber can do).
 I choose Golden Flax Seeds over regular brown flax seeds because they seem to have a milder flavour and give a lighter, nicer appearance to the rolls.

 You may find ground golden flax for sale.
 I haven’t tried that type myself but it should still work for this recipe.
 Make sure to smell the opened bag before using it in the recipe.
 The oil in flax is delicate so you should smell it before using it in a recipe.
-Rancid flax oil smells fishy so through it out if you detect that.
+Rancid flax oil smells fishy so throw it out if you detect that.

 whole golden flax seeds about to be ground